mickem/nscp-docs/reference/windows/CheckSystem.rst

     :synopsis: Calculate delta over one elapsed second.

     | Calculate delta over one elapsed second.
-    | This call will mesure values and then sleep for 2 second and then measure again caluclating deltas.
+    | This call will measure values and then sleep for 2 second and then measure again calculating deltas.

 .. option:: scan-unreadable
     :synopsis: If unreadable processes should be included (will not have information)